Skip to main content

 • 5-7 makes it suitable for daily-wear jewelry.

-• While the metaphysical associations with reproductive health have no direct scientific basis, the psychological benefits of carrying a meaningful personal talisman are consistent with research on ritual objects and personal empowerment.
+• The metaphysical associations with reproductive health have no direct scientific basis, but the psychological benefits of carrying a meaningful personal talisman are consistent with research on ritual objects and personal empowerment.

 Which Chakras Does Carnelian Agate Connect To?